 - We do not provide support for custom RPMs or provide instructions on how to build them.

-One of the benefits of EasyApache 4 is the ability to build your own RPMs for the system.
+EasyApache 4 allows the ability to build your own RPMs for the system.
 Most users will not build their own RPMs, but if you require a custom configuration, you can use this option.

-When you are ready to build an RPM and have added your customizations, you can build it with one of the following tools:
+After you customize an RPM, you can build it with one of the following tools:

 You can also build your RPMs with the source RPMs that our OBS repository provides.
 We strongly recommend that you only use the GitHub RPMs.